zohaibshahzadTO/Super-Mario-Bros.-Memory-Game/README.md

 # Step 1

 The first step is to display 12 cards, each with a different value.
 To do this, I’m going to create an array of objects, and put it in the cardsArray variable.
 Each object will contain a name and an image.

+Now we have 12 cards, but how do we display them?
+First, we’ll grab the element we said would be the root for the entire app – the div with an id of game.
+We’ll create a new section element, give it the grid class, and append it to the DOM inside our game root div.

+If you take a look at the script.js file at this commit, you'll see that all we did was add a section to the DOM.